brugal/wolfcamql/README-wolfcam.txt

 * cg_itemTimersScale  size scale of in world timers
 * cg_itemTimersOffset  vertical displacement of in world timers
 * cg_itemTimersAlpha  transparency of in world timers

 * cg_drawPowerupRespawn  ingame indicator shown 10 seconds before powerup respawns
 * cg_drawPowerupRespawnScale  size of sprite
 * cg_drawPowerupRespawnOffset  vertical offset of the sprite
 * cg_drawPowerupRespawnAlpha  transparency of powerup indicator sprite

+* cg_drawPowerupAvailable  ingame indicator icon showing available powerup
+* cg_drawPowerupAvailableScale  size of sprite
+* cg_drawPowerupAvailableOffset  vertical offset of the sprite
+* cg_drawPowerupAvailableAlpha  transparency of sprite
+* cg_drawPowerupAvailableFadeStart  distance from player at which the sprite begins fading
+* cg_drawPowerupAvailableFadeEnd  distance from player at which sprite disappears

+* debug command /printentitydistance   can given 2 entity numbers or just 1 to calculate the distance from current view origin
+* cg_quadSoundRate  limits rate of quad sound in milliseconds for rapid fire weapons (mg, hmg, pg, cg).
+Default is 1000.

+* cpma pro-sound algorithm  cg_cpmaSound (0: disabled,  1: (default) use with cpma demos,  2:  use with all demos,  3:  for debugging, use with all demos and print skipped sounds)

+    A sound is only played if it is in a player's potentially visible set and it is less than 1280.0f units away.
+Exceptions are broadcast and speaker sounds.
+Also, there is an exception for mvd spec coaches (not implemented yet).

+* cg_drawFightMessage  to enable or disable the starting "FIGHT!" screen messages
+* fs_extraGames*  similar to q3mme's fs_extraGames

+  This allows searching for pk3s and files from a different directory.
+The names specified are sub folders of fs_basepath and fs_homepath.

+  fs_basepath is the installation directory (ex:  C:\stuff\programs\wolfcamql) and fs_homepath is the home directory where screenshots, videos, demos, etc. are stored (ex: C:\Users\user1\AppData\Roaming\wolfcamql).

+  It's not a space separated list like q3mme.
+The engine will search for a variable named fs_extraGames1.
+If that is found it will keep checking (ex: fs_extraGames2) until it finds one that isn't defined.

+  Ex:  wolfcamql +set fs_extraGames1 "Temp pk3s" +set fs_extraGames1 "myExplosions" ...

 ----------